Digital text editing | Editio latissima

 Vita et passio St. Hallvardi in four versions

-A broad, synoptic edition of the legend of St. Hallvard is in preparation and will be published in Menota’s archive.
+A broad, synoptic edition of the legend of St. Hallvard is in preparation, and a draft has been published in Menota’s test archive.
 The edition will include:

 Introduction by Åslaug Ommundsen (under preparation)

-Text according to Oslo, Nor. fragm.
-98, with corresponding facsimiles of the fragment
+Text according to Oslo, NRA norr fragm 98, with corresponding facsimiles of the fragment

 Text according to Stockholm, Fr.
 7708, with corresponding facsimiles of the fragment